jrroosevelt/VS2PCG/CardClarifications.md

 A: No. Once the other character gets stunned mid-combat, it stops being a team attack and becomes a solo attack so Cap won’t get the XP.
 For Cap to get the XP it must be a team attack at the end of the combat.

 ^(Source: UDE FAQ)

+## Captain America (SC - Crossover Vol. 5)
+^CardNumber: ^CV5-018

+*Set: Crossover Vol. 5*

+"To Cap's left" includes all characters in that row to the player's left of Captain America, not just the one to his immediate left.
+Whenever an effect moves a character to a row, the controller of that effect chooses where in that row to put the character.

+^(Source: Rule insert)

+## Captain America (Boss Battle)
+^CardNumber: ^CV5-025

+*Set: Crossover Vol. 5*

+Captain America's **Language!** effect counts an acronym as one word for each of its letters.

+^(Source: Rule insert)

 # [Captain Marvel](http://vs.tcgbrowser.com/images/cards/big/MCU5-027.jpg) (SC - MCU Heroes)
 ^CardNumber: ^MCU5-027